Grief and Mindfulness: the Importance of Checking In with Your Body

 4. Repeat a mantra

 Grief can feel disorienting as it often signals a loss of control.
 We may feel helpless in the face of a pandemic.
-David Brooks describes that the pandemic spreads an existential feeling of unsafety.
+David Brooks describes the struggles many have with an existential feeling of unsafety.
 Repeating a mantra that is personal or meaningful can orient and anchor you in moments of uncertainty.
 A mantra can be a word or a short phrase, “Come, Lord Jesus,” “be still,” “love,” or “peace.”
 Repeated practice allows the mantra to move from the mind to the heart.

 5. Move your body